kcw9796/HTTP-Client-Server-Project/README.md

 Allows for one connection at a time on port number and severs files in its directory

 ## http_server2.cc
 Same as server 1 but it allows multiple connections at once (still blocks on reads and writes)

 ## http_server3.cc
-  Same as server 3 but it disallows blocking on any reads or writes, so multiple connections can be served without problems
+Same as server 2 but it also disallows blocking on any reads or writes, so multiple connections can be served without problems